DanEdens/DansHammerSpoon/IMPLEMENTATION_PRIORITY.md

    - Extract UI customization to a separate module

 3. **Consolidate clipboard functionality** (Moderate, Medium Impact)
-   - Decide between ExtendedClipboard.lua and ClipboardTool.spoon
-   - Migrate all functionality to the chosen solution
-   - Remove redundant code
+   - Maintain both clipboard tools as they serve different purposes:
+     * ExtendedClipboard.lua - Hotkey-based clipboard management (10 clipboard slots)
+     * ClipboardTool.spoon - Clipboard history and search functionality
+   - Add clear documentation about the purpose of each tool
+   - Ensure the tools don't interfere with each other
+   - Consider adding a unified interface/API for clipboard operations

 4. **Implement basic configuration system** (Moderate, High Impact)
    - Create a user_config.lua file for customization